MohamedEmary/00-odin-notes/foundations/foundations-js/fundamentals-3.md

 ***Important Note: I have studied this lesson topics (Fundamentals Part 3) from youtube videos not the links provided by The Odin Project***

-- How to define and invoke (a fancy word for run, or execute) different kinds of functions.
+- How to define and invoke (a fancy word for run, or execute) different kinds of functions?
-- How to use the return value.
+- How to use the return value?
-- What function scope is.
+- What is the function scope?

 In JavaScript, when defining a function, you don't have to write `let` before function parameters because function parameters are treated as variables within the function's scope.
 Therefore, they don't need to be declared with `let`, `const`, or `var`.